Having Our Say: The Delany Sisters' First 100 Years: Delany novella

-In 1995 the Delany Sisters' nephew, novelist and critic Samuel R. Delany, published a novella, "Atlantis: Model 1924" (in Atlantis: Three Tales), which includes characters based on the two sisters, "Corey" and "Elsie."
-Samuel Delany did not interview his aunts about their histories, making them fictionalized family stories based on what he had heard, and are not included in Having Our Say.
+In 1995, the Delany Sisters' nephew, novelist and critic Samuel R. Delany, published a novella, "Atlantis: Model 1924" (in Atlantis: Three Tales), which includes characters based on the two sisters, "Corey" and "Elsie."
+Samuel Delany did not interview his aunts about their histories, making them fictionalized family stories based on what he had heard, and those histories were not included in Having Our Say.

 CBS telefilm

 In 1999, Emily Mann, who had previously adapted the book to the Broadway stage, wrote a screenplay for CBS television.
 The executive producers included Camille O. Cosby, Jeffrey S. Grant, and Judith R. James.
 The telefilm starred Ruby Dee as Bessie Delany, Diahann Carroll as Sadie Delany, and Amy Madigan as Amy Hill Hearth.
-The film first aired on CBS on April 18, 1999, just three months after Sadie died.
+The film first aired on CBS on April 18, 1999, just three months after Sadie died at the age of 109.
 In 2000, the film was honored with the Peabody Award for Excellence in Television and the Christopher Award for Outstanding TV and Cable Programming.